Webflow's Image-Orientation Bug

 A Demonstration

-Take a portrait selfie, upload it to assets, download it again, and view each of those images in Google Chrome.
+Take a portrait selfie, upload it to assets and add it to your page.
+Publish your site, and view the published page.
 You will see the problem immediately.

 Here I've taken 4 images on my Samsung Galaxy Note 10x, rotating the camera 90 degrees with each shot.
 Here’s how Chrome displays those 4 images, unedited, from the camera;

-If I then upload those 4 images into Webflow assets and display them, the orientation is stripped, and the browser loses the ability to display them properly.
+If I then upload those 4 images into Webflow assets, add them to my site, and publish them, the orientation is stripped and the browser loses the ability to display them properly.

 Here are how those same 4 images appear on my published Webflow site;

-These are the exact same 4 images, unedited, but "broken" by the EXIF-stripping behavior of Webflow’s assets upload.
+These are the exact same 4 images, unedited, but "broken" by the EXIF-stripping behavior of Webflow’s responsive image generator.

 DEMO - Have a look for yourself.